 Manufacturing semiconductor components involves highly complex processes that require advanced equipment.
 We and our competitors continuously modify these processes in an effort to improve yields and product performance.
 Impurities or other difficulties in the manufacturing process can lower yields.
-Our manufacturing efficiency will be an important factor in our future profitability, and we cannot assure you that we will be able to maintain our manufacturing efficiency to the same extent as our competitors.
+Our manufacturing efficiency will be an important factor in our future profitability, and we cannot assure you that we will be able to maintain our manufacturing efficiency or increase manufacturing efficiency to the same extent as our competitors.